MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ DANIEL A  │
     =#

-While this approach works, it performs composition outside of the query language.
-If the dataset changes, a new `mean_salary` would have to be computed before the query above could be performed.
+This approach performs composition outside of the query language.
+To evaluate a query and immediately use it as a parameter within the same query expression, we could use the `Given` combinator.

+    chicago[Given(:AMT => MeanSalary, PaidOverAmt)]
+    #=>
+      │ name      │
+    ──┼───────────┼
+    1 │ JEFFERY A │
+    2 │ DANIEL A  │
+    =#

-## Parameterized Queries
+## Custom Combinators

-Suppose we want parameterized query that could take other queries as arguments.
-Using `Given`, we could build a query that returns `employee` records with `salary` over a given amount.
+Using `Given` lets us easily create new query combinators.
+Let's make a combinator `EmployeesOver` that produces employees with a salary greater than the given amount.

     EmployeesOver(X) =
         Given(:AMT => X,